-HMRC has published new ‘advisory fuel rates’ (AFR) for company cars, which apply to journeys from 1 September 2014.
+HMRC has published new ‘advisory fuel rates’ (AFR) for company cars, which apply to journeys from 1 September 2016, here

-Where an employer reimburses an employee for the cost of fuel used for business travel in a company car, if the payment is too high there is an element of profit to the employee, which is taxable as employment income.
+Where an employer reimburses an employee for the cost of fuel that is used for business travel in a company car, the employee will enjoy an element of profit if the payment is too high.
+This is taxable as employment income.
 If the AFR (or a lower rate) is used, HMRC will accept that no tax charge arises, without requiring a detailed justification of the figures.
 An employer may use a different rate in particular circumstances (e.g. where the terrain or the driving pattern results in a higher than usual fuel consumption) but HMRC may require the calculation to be justified.

-To give employers time to change their systems, for journeys up to 30 September 2014 they may use either the old or the new rates.
-If they want to make (or require) supplementary payments to bring the original amount up to the new figures they can, but they are under no obligation to do so.
+To give employers time to change their systems, for journeys up to 30 September 2016 they may use either the old or the new rates.
+If they want to make (or require) supplementary payments to adjust the original amounts to the new figures they can, but they are under no obligation to do so.

 The rates are reviewed four times a year, on 1 March, 1 June, 1 September and 1 December.
 For previous rates click here